Kabbura/kaian/README.md

 ### Running the server

-In the terminal, run `./gradlew narcore-server:run`
+In the terminal, run `./gradlew kaian-server:run`

 ### Running the frontend

-In the terminal, run `./gradlew :narcore-web:run -t`
+In the terminal, run `./gradlew :kaian-web:run -t`

 ## Understanding the codebase